cpravetz/socialize-checkable/README.md

 # Checkable

 A package for implementing models with Checking.
-Bassically, this is Liking but allows multiple "likes" and different typoes of "likes" in the same collection to minimize redundant code.
+Basically, this is Liking but allows multiple "likes" and different typoes of "likes" in the same collection to minimize redundant code.
 Typical uses would be check-in, offer-redemptions, etc.

 >This is a [Meteor][meteor] package with part of it's code published as a companion NPM package made to work with React Native.
 This allows your Meteor and React Native projects that use this package to share code between them to give you a competitive advantage when bringing your mobile and web application to market.